 We always discuss the rhyme scheme and clap out the rhythm of each poem.
 I always write the rhyme scheme on the white board and this year, they will have a space in their notebooking pages to copy it down.

-There is a copy work page included in the packet, if you would like to print it.
+There is a copy work page included in the packet.
 I use this to have Little Fish continue to practice his printing and to give Big Fish some cursive review.
 It also helps them memorize the poem, which we practice more verbally near the end of the month.

 Last year, we discussed ‘new to them’ vocabulary in the poems to help them better comprehend the poem.
 This year, we are going to be more intentional about writing down definitions to these words and making a personal connection with those words by using them in a written sentence or drawing a picture of the word.

 Finally, there are two pages to write a response to the poem.
 One is blank and the other has the prompt “This poem makes me think of: “.
 We did not do written responses last year with our poetry, but this year we are going to be focusing on our writing skills more so this will be a good addition to our poetry study.

 You can grab the Poetry Notebooking Pages below and get started on your own poetry study this month!

 Subscribe to receive the notebooking pages and our latest posts straight to your inbox.

 Descriptive language is one of our favorite aspects of poetry and literature to study.
 Check out these other resources below for studying it in your homeschool!

 Subscribe and receive access to our library of FREE printables and never miss a post.